Hawkynt/Randomizer/Readme.md

 * **High Entropy**: They use high-entropy sources for seeding to ensure the randomness quality.

-* **Security**: They incorporate mechanisms to prevent attackers from predicting future outputs even if some internal states are known.
+* **Security**: They incorporate mechanisms to prevent attackers from predicting future outputs even if some bits of internal states are known.

 #### CSRNG Applications

 * **Cryptography**: Generating keys, salts, nonces, initialization vectors, and other cryptographic values that require high security.

-* **Secure Protocols**: Ensuring the unpredictability of random values in secure communication protocols.
+* **Secure Protocols**: Ensuring the unpredictability of random values (like [large primes](https://www.rfc-editor.org/rfc/rfc7919) or [elliptic curves](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography)) in secure communication protocols.

 #### CSRNG Construction